What is credit card balance protection insurance and how does it work?

 What isn’t covered by balance protection

-When people buy balance protection insurance, they assume their insurance company will cover their entire outstanding balance.
+When people buy credit card balance protection insurance, they assume their insurance company will cover their entire outstanding balance.
 This is rarely the case.

 Remember: many credit cards and issuing institutions only cover your minimum balance: $15 or 2% of your outstanding balance, whichever is greater.
-While this is helpful, it’s definitely not as helpful as paying your balance in full.
+While this is helpful, it’s definitely not as helpful as paying your balance in full if you contract an illness or injury.
 Your credit rating can still be negatively affected as interest starts to add up quickly.

-Balance protection insurance might not be worth it for you if you have coverage under another insurance policy.
+Balance protection insurance might not be worth it for you if you have coverage under another policy.
 You must compare the costs and coverage that you would receive with other insurance options.
-With a term life insurance policy with disability or critical illness riders, disability insurance policy, critical illness insurance, or your employer’s insurance plan, you may already have similar coverage, but there may be a significant difference in cost.
+With a term life insurance disability or critical illness riders disability insurance critical illness insurance, or your employer’s insurance plan, you may already have similar coverage, but there may be a significant difference in cost.

 Lastly, remember that balance protection is optional.
 This coverage is sold as a separate product from your credit card and is not mandatory.
-You do not need to sign up for balance protection to receive approval for a credit card.
+You do not need to sign up for balance protection as a condition to receive approval for a credit card.

 What are the alternatives to balance protection insurance?